Nursing Is No Longer Treated as a Professional Degree: What the New Federal Rules Mean for Students and the Future of Healthcare

 Understanding the Policy Change

-The new federal ruling changes that landscape completely.
+The new ruling changes all of that.

-What the Law Says
+What the Law Actually Says

-The Department of Education confirmed that:
+The Department of Education clarified that:

 -